Jokela rail accident

 The Jokela rail accident occurred on 21 April 1996, at 07:08 local time (04:08 UTC) in Tuusula, Finland, approximately 50 km north of Helsinki.
-Four people were killed and 75 were injured when express train P82 from Oulu, bound for Helsinki, derailed in heavy fog.
+Four people were killed and 75 injured when express train P82 from Oulu, bound for Helsinki, derailed in heavy fog.
 The overnight sleeper train was carrying 139 passengers and five crew members.
-The official investigation into the accident revealed that it was caused by overspeeding through a slow-speed turnout.
+The official investigation found the accident was caused by overspeeding through a slow-speed turnout.

 It is estimated that the total cost of the accident was over FIM 26 million (€4.3 million).

 Causes

 Railway maintenance work was going on near Jokela railway station, and the usual southbound track was out of service.
-Because of heavy fog and high speed, the driver was unable to see the distant signal that warned about a divergent routing with a turnout speed limit of 35 km/h ahead.
+Because of heavy fog and high speed, the driver was unable to see or react in time to the distant signal that warned about a divergent routing with a turnout speed limit of 35 km/h ahead.
 The visibility was a few dozen metres.
 Before the accident, drivers of passing trains had reported that the visibility of signals was very low.
 Moreover, the printed notice about the track diversion, the so-called weekly warning, was confusingly written.

 When arriving at the home signal, the train was still running at 133 km/h, having missed the distant signal imposing a limit of 35 km/h.
 Upon noticing the signal, the driver made an emergency brake application but could only decrease the speed to 124 km/h before the train entered the turnout.
 During the journey, the driver had slightly oversped a number of times to maintain the schedule.